dovewalletHQ/dove-backend/REGISTRATION.md

 ---

-This guide provides all the API information needed to implement the registration flow with enhanced security (password + passcode) and clear virtual account creation options.
+This guide provides all the API information needed to implement the registration flow with enhanced security (password + passcode + transaction PIN) and clear virtual account creation options.
 The backend handles all complex business logic, security, and integrations - focus on creating a smooth user experience!